Golden Ox: Other locations

-In 2003, while the Golden Ox was owned by Jerry Rauschelbach, it opened a short-lived second location in a space at 95th Street and Metcalf Ave in Overland Park, Kansas, that had been formerly home to Houston's restaurant.
-The Overland Park location closed in November 2003, citing the bad economy and fewer people dining out.
+In 2003, while the Golden Ox was owned by Jerry Rauschelbach, a short-lived second location was opened at 95th Street and Metcalf Ave in Overland Park, Kansas, that had formerly housed Houston's restaurant.
+This location closed in November 2003, citing the bad economy and fewer people dining out.

-In May 2013, owner Bill Teel opened the Ox Bar & Grill at an all-but-abandoned dining room in the Clarion Hotel at 7000 West 108th Street in Overland Park, Kansas.
+In May 2013, owner Bill Teel opened the Ox Bar & Grill at an almost abandoned dining room in the Clarion Hotel at 7000 West 108th Street in Overland Park, Kansas.
 The location at the Clarion Hotel has some similarities with the original Golden Ox, but Teel stressed that it is a separate restaurant geared toward hotel guests and not a second location of the iconic Golden Ox.